jycouet/jyc.dev/src/lib/content/2024-05-08-the-switch-to-remult.md

 	name!: string
 ```

-You can do this, in my app in reality, I use only already powerfull builtin validation.
-My favorit is probably:
+You can do this; in my app, in reality, I use only already powerful built-in validation.
+My favorite is probably:

 ```ts
 @Fields.string({ validate: [Validators.unique()] })